Convex-Dev/convex/docs/coding-principles.md

 ### Trust the JVM

-We unashamedly exploit the JVM as an excellent runtime platform for decentralised sysytems.
+We unashamedly exploit the JVM as an excellent runtime platform for decentralised systems.
 It's very good at what it does, in particular the following attributes are very useful:

 - Efficient GC of short-lived objects.
 Much cheaper than C++ heap allocations, in fact.